willhwang90/PHASE-1-GROUP-3-Project/README.md

 Application should enable user to choose a cocktail based on information displayed

-Core features of MVP will include: side panel: list of cocktails show panel: cocktail image, ingredients, tasting notes, instructions for serving
+Core features of MVP includes:
+A side panel: list of cocktails show panel: cocktail image, ingredients,

+ instructions for serving

  API data: